-Wendy attended Red Lion School District from grade 5 until graduating in 1995.
-While she attended high school, she was actively involved in the school music programs, band and chorus.
-She says that some of her favorite high school memories were playing in the marching band at the Lion's Friday night football games.
+Wendy attended Red Lion school district and was actively involved in the school music programs, band and chorus.
+She says that some of her favorite high school memories were playing in the marching band at the Lion’s Friday night football games.

-Three months after graduating, Wendy married her high school sweetheart and began substituting in local school districts.
-Two years later, she and her husband decided to start a family.
-Wendy put work aside to focus on raising their children.
-God has blessed her and her husband with four beautiful daughters, and Wendy had the privilege of being a stay-at-home mom to them for 16 years.
+Shortly after graduation, Wendy married her high school sweetheart and began substituting in local school districts.
+With the arrival of children, Wendy put work aside to focus on raising her family.
+God has blessed her and her husband with four beautiful daughters, and Wendy had the privilege of being a stay-at-home mom for 16 years.

-Wendy used her experience in education to homeschool their two oldest children for most of their elementary years.
-The girls entered public school in Junior and Senior High.
-The two youngest children started public school in Kindergarten and 1st grade, and Wendy returned to work in the public school.
-Having experienced both homeschooling and public schooling, she was able to see clearly the differences in education that her children received.
+Wendy used her experience in education to homeschool their two older daughters for most of their elementary years, with the girls entering public school in junior and senior high.
+Conversely, the two younger daughters began their public education in kindergarten and first grade.
+Wendy returned to work in the public school system at that time.

 "Getting involved in our school board meetings has woken me up in many different areas.
 I have a great concern for the direction that our public school system is going in PA.
 It is rapidly declining not only academically, but socially.
 We need serious educational reform that will teach our children life skills to help them be independent, well-adjusted citizens.
 It has also shown me the power that our government assumes at all levels.
 I am concerned about the size of our government and the power that they claim to have over the people.
 It is the job of our elected officials to listen to their constituents and work for them.
 I have seen first hand how our local representatives have played politics and avoided getting involved when we needed them.
 No one wants to take responsibility for any decisions that need to be made, so instead, they simply allow these unconstitutional mandates to be implemented upon the people.
 Someone needs to stand up and work for the people, whether it be in a school setting, a business, or simply being able to shop in our community.